Purple Loosestrife Pull

 Once a heavily industrialized site, the Campbell River Estuary has undergone a dramatic transformation back into an area of rich diversity and beauty.
 The Nature Conservancy of Canada and our partners have worked to restore a significant part of the estuary, including the Baikie Island Nature Reserve and the Ocean Blue conservation area.
 Today the estuary provides salt marsh, freshwater, and riparian habitat that supports all five Pacific salmon species, as well as cutthroat trout, and migrating birds.
 It is a popular nature destination for the community, and offers opportunities for volunteers to contribute to the ongoing restoration efforts through invasive species management and native vegetation planting.What you will be doing

-Volunteers will be helping by hand-pulling purple loosestrife on the Campbell River Estuary.Why you will love it
+You will be spending the day helping by hand-pulling purple loosestrife on the Campbell River Estuary.Why you will love it

-Volunteers will have the opportunity to learn the history and the ongoing efforts which have helped in the radical restoration of this severely industrialized site.
-Volunteers will also learn how to use the iNaturalist app, a simple but powerful tool that can be readily used for citizen science.Questions?
+You will have the opportunity to learn the history and the ongoing efforts which have helped in the radical restoration of this severely industrialized site.
+You will also learn how to use the iNaturalist app, a simple but powerful tool that can be readily used for citizen science.Questions?

 Contact Travis Muir: email@example.com